 Applicants will be able to express interest (bid) on up to three eligible properties per advertising cycle.
-In the event that the applicant is in bid position one for more than one property, the applicant must choose the home the want to be nominated for.
+In the event that the applicant is in bid position one for more than one property, the applicant must choose the home they want to be considered for.
 Applicants cannot be considered for more than one home at a time.

-Applicants will be ordered in terms of band order, including any additional priority awarded, followed by the date they were placed into the band.
-Exceptions to this will occur when a local letting plan exists or the property has specific adaptations and it will meet the needs of someone else on the waiting list.
+Applicants will be placed in order of priority band, including any additional priority awarded followed by the date they were placed into the band.
+Exceptions to this will occur when a local letting plan (LLP) exists or the property has adaptations that will meet the specific needs of someone on the waiting list who requires these adaptations

-Where planning law restricts who qualifies for a nomination to a home this will be made clear in the advertisement as will any other restrictions arising from a local lettings plan or a RP policy decision to restrict access to certain categories or band of applicants.
+Any planning law that restricts who qualifies for a nomination to a home will be made clear in the advertisement, as will any other restrictions arising from a LLP or a Registered Provider policy to restrict access to certain categories or band of applicants.